we could be meeting *right now*

 "An uplifting call for a fresh perspective to life and love.
 She inspires gratitude for ALL that your life is already bringing you, and an open heart to receive the gifts and challenges that are on the way." -Laura

 Laurie Perez is a mentor, mediator and guide to enlightenment in everyday circumstances.
-She is the author of Inner Garden, WakeUP and Feel Better and has passionately enlivened the PHX scene with events like Arizona Tempest, Vivid Dinner and Head Over Heels.
+She is the author of the visually stunning books Inner Garden, WakeUP and Feel Better and producer of alchemical events like Arizona Tempest, Vivid Dinner and Head Over Heels.
+Her breakthrough novel, The LOOK of Amie Martine is available on Amazon today.

 When people want to know about my journey of self-cultivation and spiritual practice, I tend to forget to mention items you might consider key resume points.
 I've been practicing meditation and Qi Gong (a potent martial art and healing modality) for more than 26 years.
 I've practiced Reiki (a Japanese modality) for 16 years.
 I earned a Masters of Science in Chinese Medicine through a rigorous four-year course of study at PCOM.
 I've taught and/or mentored more than 300 students and served hundreds of clients - privately and in the workplace.